36 Ways to Debloat in 36 Hours

 Have An Other Cup of Ginger Tea

 Keep sipping, guys!
 Getting sick of ginger?
 There are plenty of other teas that make great bloating remedies!

 Eat Dinner Early

 Fasting: it's the slim-down secret of models and celebrities.
 But for those of us who'd like to actually enjoy our lives, it's not exactly an appealing prospect.
-But here's a secret: You actually fast every night, while you're asleep—that's why the call the first meal of the day "break fast."
+But here's a secret: You actually fast every night, while you're asleep—that's why we call the first meal of the day "breakfast."
 The longer you can stretch out that period of fasting, the fewer calories you'll take in and the more time your body will have to heal itself.
 (Digestion takes a lot of work!).
-Cut off food intake by 7pm or 8 pm at night, and delay breakfast a little further into the day.
+Cut off food intake by 7 pm or 8 pm at night, and delay breakfast a little further into the day.
 Make sure you have at least 12 hours between your last meal tonight and your first meal tomorrow.
 You'll give your digestive system time to recover, and deflate your belly just in time for fun in the sun!